The Ultimate Postpartum Survival Kit (A Complete Guide For New Moms)

 You are probably not going to use toilet paper in the near future (the peri bottle is the way to go).

-But, once you are ready to start using it, now is not the time to have 1-ply in the bathroom.
+But, once you are ready to use it, now is not the time to have 1-ply in the bathroom.
 Spend the slight additional cost and get yourself some ultra-soft TP.

 Trail Mix (Or Other Snacks)

-Get yourself some trail mix, granola bars, or other snacks to help with the sleep deprivation that comes with a new baby.
+Get yourself some trail mix, granola bars, or other snacks to help with the sleep deprivation of a new baby.

-I kept a little stash next to my rocking chair for when I was nursing or when my husband was giving my son a bottle.
+I kept a little stash next to my rocking chair for when I was nursing or my husband gave my son a bottle.
 A little sugar, carbs, and protein go a long way in helping you stay awake.

 Water Bottle